In this guide we’ll look at the best bird tables for the money.

 This is a solid and stable bird table that looks great and is easy to clean.

-This bird table also has a nice design with a slate effect roof but is larger than the previous product.
+This Natures Market Slate Roof Bird Table also has a nice design with a slate effect roof but is larger than the previous product.
 The product is constructed from sturdy wood which makes it durable and resistant to toppling in the wind.
 This table comes flat packed and will take a while to assemble, but the instructions are clear and all fixings are supplied.

-This bird table comes flat packed and ready for assembly and this is easy to do with clear instructions and all fixings supplied.
+This Maypole Anti-fungal Heavy Duty Bird Table comes flat packed and ready for assembly and this is easy to do with clear instructions and all fixings supplied.
 It took me less than an hour to complete.
 The sustainable wood is chunky and durable and has been coated with an anti-bacterial Marcide coating to prevent the spread of disease.
 The top is of a reasonable size to allow plenty of space for the birds to feed.

 This is a well-made table that is attractive and offers great value for money.

-This is a really attractive hexagonal bird table with asphalt shingles to protect seed from the rain and cute little window details.
+This Bird Table Feeder With Asphalt Shingles is one of the best bird tables because it features a really attractive hexagonal design with asphalt shingles and cute little window details.
 The wooden construction is sturdy, and assembly is straightforward.
 The design is reasonable compact and ideal for smaller gardens with the actual table surface being approximately 48 cm across.

 The small openings make it easy for small birds to access the food and discourages larger birds such as pigeon and magpies.
 It also has a central chimney down which the food can be poured.
 The table does not come with a stand.